 3. In Loveland (of course)

-Located along the north Front Range, near Fort Collins, Loveland (the town, not the ski hill) is known as Colorado’s “Sweetheart City.”
-Aside from its popular Valentine’s Day love stamp program, the city is known its thriving local art scene and events.
+Located along the north Front Range near Fort Collins, Loveland (the town, not the ski hill) is known as Colorado’s “Sweetheart City.”
+Aside from its popular volunteer-powered Valentine Re-mailing Program, the city is known for its thriving local art scene and events.

 4. On the “One Mile” Step in Front of the Colorado State Capitol